-If a pupil has a medical need, then a detailed Care Plan is compiled with support from the school nurse and in consultation with parents/carers.
-These are discussed with all staff who are involved with the pupil and shared with all other staff.
+If a pupil has a medical need, then a detailed Care Plan is compiled with support from the school nurse in consultation with parents/carers.
+These are discussed with all staff who are involved with the pupil.
 Relevant staff receive epipen training delivered by the school nurse.
 Where necessary, and in agreement with parents/carers, medicines are administered in school but only where a signed Medicine consent form is in place to ensure the safety of both child and staff member.
 There are members of staff with paediatric first aid training.